oliverius/logo/docs/part8.markdown

 [object Token "]" - DELIMITER - {NONE}]
 ```

 however the code is wrong but it won't show wrong in this example.
 Have you spotted what the issue is?
-Let's use a slightly different example, we won't have spaces around all the tokens but we will have the brackets in the way that we would normally write them, together some other tokens.
+Let's use a slightly different example where we won't have spaces around all the tokens but we will have the brackets in the way that we would normally write them, next to some other tokens.
 So instead of

 ```
 repeat 4 [ fd 60 rt 90 ]